inmation/WebStudio-docs/ReferenceDocs/actions/README.md

     "message": {
         "payload": {
             "type": "text",
-            "text": "Hello world"
+            "text": "Hello world",
+            "actions": {
+                "onClick": { // Close the dialog when the text is clicked "type": "dismiss"
                 }
             }
         }
+    }
+}
 ```

-- `content`: Can be a single widget or a complete compilation.
+- `content`: Can be a single widget.
+It is possible to indirectly show a complete compilation.
+This can be achieved by showing a [tabs](../widgets/tabs/README.md#tabs) widget containing one or more tab instances.
+The appearance of a singe compilation is achieved by defining a single tab and hiding the indicator.

 ### Read